-Section 1.03: CEU Program Accreditation and Standards
+Section 1.03: CEU Program Standards

 NCRA’s certifications are developed, independently validated, and maintained on an ongoing basis through a nationally recognized certification entity, Pearson VUE.
 In addition, NCRA strives to meet the highest credentialing standards, as established by the National Commission for Certifying Agencies and the American National Standards Institute.
 NCRA is a proud member of the Institute of Credentialing Excellence, which advances credentialing through education, standards, research, and advocacy to ensure competence across professions and occupations.

 Section 1.04 Definition of the Continuing Education Unit (CEU)